ANALYSIS-As banks break, markets hear the sound of peaking rates

 "If (U.S. Fed Chair Jerome) Powell lifts interest rates next week, he will jeopardise this situation," he added.
 "If they don't prioritise financial stability, it's going to (breed) financial instability and recession."

-Two-year yields were last down nearly 20 basis points and have fallen almost 70 bps since Wednesday.
+U.S. two-year yields US2YT=RR briefly fell below 4% for the first time since last October and were last down 54.7 basis points (bps) at 4.04%.
+The two-year note's yield was on track for the biggest one-day drop since October 1987 in the wake of that fateful "Black Monday" stock market crash.

-At 4.4098% they are also below the bottom end of the Fed funds rate window at 4.5% - a sign markets see rates' peak is near.
-The latest futures pricing implies a near 20% chance the Fed stands pat next week and an 80% chance of a 25 bp hike - a huge shift from last week when markets braced for a 50 bp hike.
+At 4.04%, the two-year yield is also below the bottom end of the Fed funds rate window at 4.5% - a sign markets see rates' peak is near.
+The latest futures pricing implies a 44% chance the Fed stands pat next week and a 57% probability of a 25 bp hike - a huge shift from last week when markets braced for a 50 bp hike.

 "I think people are linking Silicon Valley Bank's problems with the rate hikes we've already had," said ING economist Rob Carnell.

-"If rates going up caused this, the Fed is going to mindful of that in futures," he said.
+"If rates going up caused this, the Fed is going to be mindful of that in future," he said.
 "It's not going to want to go clattering in with another 50 (bp hike) and see some other financial institution getting hosed."

 TERMINAL SLIDE

 Monday's early moves also sharply pulled forward and pushed down market expectations for where rates peak.
-From about 5.7% on Wednesday, implied pricing for the peak in U.S. rates was testing 5% on Monday and year-end expectations - above 5.5% last week - tumbled to about 4.7%, a drop of some 80bps in days.
+From about 5.7% on Wednesday, implied pricing for the peak in U.S. rates fell to 4.7% on Monday and year-end expectations - above 5.5% last week - tumbled to about 3.9%, a drop of about 160 bps in days.

-There were also rallies in Australian interest-rate futures 0#YIB: and Europe futures 0#FEI:, which rarely move much in Asia, with traders reckoning global policymakers turn cautious.
+There were also rallies in Australian interest-rate futures 0#YIB: and European futures 0#FEI:, which rarely move much in Asia, with traders reckoning global policymakers turn cautious.

 "If anything, support for deposit holders supports the idea that the Fed could keep tightening policy," he said, if the measures were able to ring-fence problems to a few banks.